Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a

 Install hitch locks

-As I referred to earlier, making your campsite as temptation free as possible is one way to avoid theft, but if you are away from your site for a longer period of time you may want to consider installing a hitch lock which will prevent someone from hooking up to your rig and driving away with it.
+As I referred to earlier, making your campsite as temptation free as possible is one way to avoid theft, but if you are away from your site for a longer period of time you may want to consider installing a hitch lock which will secure your trailer and prevent someone from hooking up to your rig and driving away with it.

 While this is uncommon, it does happen, and thefts of these types occur where little or no people are camping.
 If you’re traveling with a cargo van or small camper that is easily towed away, I would recommend a hitch lock.
 These come in various sizes and I have even seen some locks that will fit a 5th wheel hitch.

 There are some alarm systems for RVs but many of them rely on audible signals to warn the owner of a burglar.
 While these are good if you happen to be around, they aren’t much use to you if you are miles away fishing or hiking.
 Also, would you want to be camping near a rig that may be experiencing a false alarm and is blaring a loud alarm while its owners are away?

 Some of these motion detectors and intruder systems do work in conjunction with a call-in service to an alarm company, however, most of them are not compatible for people that are traveling in an RV and looking for their company to contact a local law enforcement agency.

 Frankly, I would recommend buying a home security system that you are able to connect to a DVR that allows you to access the cameras remotely via another device and keep it as wireless as possible.